 .png?branch=production)

-Sexually transmitted infections can sometimes cause bumps that resemble pimples.
-Herpes, for instance, begins as small, red bumps or blisters that may be mistaken for acne but soon become painful open sores.
-Syphilis can cause a single firm sore that is usually painless, while genital warts may look like tiny cauliflower-like growths rather than typical pimples.
-Unlike acne, STI-related bumps often appear in clusters, may recur, and are sometimes accompanied by other symptoms such as pain during urination, unusual discharge, or flu-like symptoms.
+STIs can also cause bumps that resemble pimples.
+For instance, herpes begins as small, red bumps or blisters that may be mistaken for acne but soon become painful open sores.
+Syphilis can cause a single firm, painless sore, while genital warts may resemble tiny cauliflower-like growths.

 How is vaginal acne diagnosed and treated?

-Your doctor will begin the diagnosis of vaginal acne with a physical examination.
-They will assess the appearance of the bump and discuss your symptoms, as well as any recent irritation, hair removal practices, or friction.
 In most cases, vaginal pimples can be identified based on their appearance and your medical history.
 If there is concern about an infection or sexually transmitted infection (STI), swabs or laboratory tests may be performed to confirm the diagnosis.

-Treatment varies depending on the cause.
-Simple vaginal pimples often resolve with good hygiene practices and by avoiding tight or irritating clothing.
-Applying warm compresses can help reduce swelling and speed up healing.
-For infected or particularly painful pimples, a doctor may prescribe topical or oral antibiotics.
+For infected or particularly painful pimples, your doctor may prescribe topical or oral antibiotics.
 For ingrown hairs, gentle exfoliation can promote healing; however, picking or squeezing the bump should be avoided, as this may lead to further infection or scarring.
-Overall, seeking professional guidance ensures an appropriate diagnosis and safe, tailored treatment.
+Overall, seeking professional guidance ensures an appropriate diagnosis and safe treatment.

-How can I prevent vaginal pimples?
+How to prevent vaginal pimples?

 Preventing vaginal pimples is as simple as adopting simple lifestyle changes and maintaining good personal hygiene.
 Here are some practical tips to help keep vaginal pimples away: